 Antibiotics work best when the amount of medicine in your body is kept at a constant level.
 Therefore, take this drug at evenly spaced intervals.

 For traveler's diarrhea, continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
-Stopping the medication too early may allow bacteria to continue to grow, which may result in a relapse of the infection.
+Stopping the medication too early may result in a return of the infection.

-Tell your doctor if you are still having diarrhea after 1-2 days, if you have bloody diarrhea, or if you have a fever along with the diarrhea.
+Tell your doctor if you are still having diarrhea after 1 to 2 days, if you have bloody diarrhea, or if you have a fever along with the diarrhea.
 Tell your doctor if your condition does not improve or if it worsens.